A Judge-Aware Ranking Framework for Evaluating Large Language Models without Ground Truth: Related Work

 The LLM-as-a-judge paradigm has emerged as a scalable alternative to costly human evaluation~\citep{zheng2023judging,gu2024survey}.
 Most existing LLM ranking methods implicitly assume homogeneous judges.
 Representative approaches include Ranking-based automatic Evaluation Method (REM)~\citep{yang2024rem}, which adapts the Glicko2 rating system for label-free ranking, and Greedy Triplet Ranking (GTR)~\citep{dhurandhar-etal-2024-ranking}, which aggregates triplet comparisons without accounting for judge quality.
 Related probabilistic approaches, such as Product-of-Experts aggregation~\citep{fathullah2025generalised}, improve uncertainty estimates but do not explicitly model individual judge reliability.

 To relax the homogeneity assumption, \citet{dhurandhar-etal-2024-ranking} propose the Full Triplet Ranking (FTR) algorithm, which assigns heuristic reputation scores to models based on aggregate win rates and uses these scores when models act as judges.
 While this introduces adaptive weighting, the resulting rankings lack a formal probabilistic interpretation and do not support principled statistical inference.
+In addition, FTR uses the evaluated models themselves as judges, whereas our framework does not require the judge pool and candidate model pool to coincide.

 Overall, existing methods either assume homogeneous judges or rely on heuristic weighting schemes, obscuring when ranking differences are statistically meaningful.
 Our framework addresses this gap by explicitly modeling judge reliability and enabling valid uncertainty quantification for LLM rankings.